foreveryoung1018/Young_GISD/content/authors/admin/_index.md

 - Visitors
 ---

 Yoonyoung is a phd student of Sociology at the Ohio State University.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Her research interests include Demography, Determinants of fertility and mortality, Family, Aging and Life-course, Quantitative Methodology, Demographic Methodology, Social Network Analysis, Population Policy, Health Inequality, and Computational Social Science.